bmchtech/rengfx/README.md

 ```

 raylib needs to be in your linker search path for `dray` to find. if it is installed, it should be detected automatically.
+on windows, simply copy `raylib.lib` and `raylib.dll` to your dub project directory.

 build engine:
 ```sh